 The number of visits is 11.
 I will start my list from the most visited island.
 The first visit took place back in 2015, when speed bots went every other day.
 A lot of things have been changed since that time.

 Rasdhoo can not be called “Maldives paradise” with an endless snow-white beach.
 Nevertheless, it fell in love with himself.
-Rasdhoo beach is small, but is constantly being cleaned.
+Rasdhoo beach is small but is constantly being cleaned.
 Also, there is a natural shadow from trees and sunbeds.
 Disadvantages – little algae (not as much as in Dhiffushi) and noise from the generator, which so far can not get rid of.
 I’m not a fan of just lying on the beach, so these things do not bother me.

-Advantages – nice house reef, where I saw a lot of sharks (there is even a point where you can see up to 5 sharks), stingrays and huge schools of fish.
+Advantages – nice house reef, where I saw a lot of sharks (there is even a point where you can see up to 5 sharks), stingrays, and huge schools of fish.

 In March, due to no current time, schools of batfish are coming to the house reef.
 They are very friendly and literally surrounded me!
 But you need to know where to snorkel to see them.
-Below the red line marks the most interesting places for snorkelling.
+Below the red line marks the most interesting places for snorkeling.

 House reef is recovering, but there is still something to see.

 Uninhabited islands.
 A chain of two uninhabited islands and three sandbanks are near Rasdhoo.
 It’s very easy to walk between them during low tide.
-Or you can cross the channel between Rasdhoo and the islands by a kayak (we already did this, it’s quite safe).
-For me, this is the most fascinating and exciting place in Maldives I’ve ever visited.
+Or you can cross the channel between Rasdhoo and the islands by kayak (we already did this, it’s quite safe).
+For me, this is the most fascinating and exciting place in the Maldives I’ve ever visited.

 Kayaking.
 Due to the close location of islands in Rasdhoo Atoll, you have a unique opportunity to start from Rasdhoo and go around either Kuramati resort or uninhabited islands.
 Therefore, you can independently set up a cool boat trip, snorkeling, visiting the islands.